 You should view your assignment as a tool to demonstrate your knowledge and skills within the context of the subject.
 The most important rules are:

-- Answer all parts of the assignment read your assignment questions carefully and use the grade criteria to make sure that you cover every section.
-The grade criteria give you more detail as to what is expected in order to gain a pass (see example Appendix A). - Ensure all responses are in English including appendices. - Provide evidence some of the questions will ask you to provide evidence of how you resolve situations within your role.
-You should ideally use examples from your own work, which should be redacted to remove any personal data.
-If you use hypothetical cases to exemplify how you would carry out various actions you need to make it clear that your answer includes a fictitious scenario. - Use appendices carefully you may support your work with appendices, which do not form part of your word count.
+• Answer all parts of the question - Read your assignment questions carefully and use the grade criteria to make sure that you cover every section.
+The grade criteria give you more detail as to what is expected in order to gain a pass (see appendix A).

+• Ensure all responses are in English including appendices.

+• Provide examples from your own working practice if this is asked of you.
+If you have no working examples from present or past roles, you may select an appropriate case study, but it is important that you use this to demonstrate your ability to apply your knowledge in a practical setting.

+• Let the word count guide you - The word count has been provided as a guide to how much you should write in any given question.
+It is good practice to work within the word count.

+A useful technique is to 'free write' and then edit work down to the required word count, removing any superfluous words or content.
+It should be noted that higher grades cannot be gained if the word count is excessively higher or lower than the amount recommended.
+Appendices do not count towards the overall word count, however they should be carefully chosen and not be overly excessive or irrelevant.

+• Use appendices carefully - you may support your work with appendices, which do not form part of your word count.
 However, it must be noted that appendix items themselves do not attract marks.
 It is important then, that any appendix is relevant to the question and referred to in the body of the answer.
 Remember to add any appendix items directly into the assignment template.

-You can learn more about this in Appendix G. - Reference your work You must avoid plagiarism by making a clear distinction between your words and those of an external source.
-You can learn more about plagiarism in Appendices E and F.
+• Reference your work - You must avoid plagiarism by making a clear distinction between your words and those of an external source.
+You can learn more about plagiarism in Appendix E.

-Make sure that you note details of any literature, websites or Artificial Intelligence (AI) you have used in your work and reference this correctly.
-This includes details from your organisation's intranet.
+Make sure that you note details of any literature or websites you have used in your research and reference this correctly.